 The current port maintainer is Mark Kettenis (email@example.com).
 Others are definitely welcome to contribute!

-OpenBSD 6.8 will be the first official release of OpenBSD/powerpc64.
+OpenBSD 6.8 was the first official release of OpenBSD/powerpc64.

 And since there are always little bits missing, work is continuing...